 Wix is a website builder, a tool for designing, creating, and publishing a website with minimal coding.
 Wix’s intuitive browser-based wizards make building a gorgeous, vibrant, and professional website simple, even if you’ve never created one before.

-Wix plans and pricing
+Wix: Plans and pricing

 Wix has significantly different plans and pricing depending on your country.
 We’ll focus on US pricing here, but note that Wix plans are often a lot cheaper if you’re not in the US.
+You can find discounts on subscriptions on our Wix promo code page.

 There’s a free plan that’s great for checking out the service, but it also has some severe limitations.
 Notably, you can’t use your own domain name, and advertisements will be shown prominently on your website.
 When it’s time to upgrade, there are no fewer than four plans for personal use and three for business.
 Many of the plans include a 50% discount for the first term.